 - Review our Company Research or Effective Networking Tip Sheet

-- Meet with an Employment Strategist or Career Counsellor to help prepare: Call 905-828-5451 to book an appointment
+- Meet with an Employment Strategist or a Career Counsellor to help prepare: Call 905-828-5451 to book an appointment

 - Visit our Career Resource Library for in-person resources like: